 Financial assets at FVTPL: These assets are subsequently measured at fair value.
 Net gains and losses are recognised in profit or loss.

 Financial liabilities

-Other liabilities are classified as other liabilities and are carried at amortised cost.
+Other liabilities are classified as financial liabilities at amortised cost and are carried at amortised cost.